GMH-Code/Quake-WASM/README.md

 - Extract `resource.1` -- Modern versions of 7-Zip and WinRAR, and probably other popular archivers, can do this.
 - The `PAK0.PAK` file is in the `ID1` folder.

-### Shareware Note

-The licence for the shareware version of Quake only appears to permit duplication of the archive that was originally obtained from an official source, so it appears as though, understandably, their contents cannot be distributed by themselves.
-John Carmack's statement in the release of Quake's source code, the current state of Linux ports, and other findings on the Internet, also suggest the licence hasn't changed.

-I am aware that there are various DOOM ports running online (and offline) that embed the IWAD game data to enable an automatic start, but it looks like this is *not* permitted for Quake.

 ### PAK1.PAK

 `PAK1.PAK` file is needed in addition to `PAK0.PAK` if you want features from the complete version.
 This file is provided when you buy the full game.

+### Licence Notes

+The licence for the shareware version of Quake only appears to permit duplication of the archive that was originally obtained from an official source, so it appears as though, understandably, the archive's contents cannot be distributed nor embedded separately.
+John Carmack's statement in the release of Quake's source code, the current state of Linux ports, and other findings on the Internet, also suggest the licence hasn't changed.

+I am aware that there are various DOOM ports running online (and offline) that embed IWAD game data to enable an automatic start of the shareware version, but it looks like this is *not* permitted for Quake.

+The full version carries an even more restrictive licence -- so do not be tempted to host the full version on a public server!

 ### Checksums